jbisetto/free-genai-bootcamp-2025/song-vocabulary/README.md

 ## Features

 - Search for song lyrics using DuckDuckGo
+- Efficient lyrics caching with compression to reduce API calls and improve performance
 - Extract Japanese vocabulary from lyrics using Mistral 7B
 - Support for both Japanese and English songs:
   - Japanese songs: Extract vocabulary directly from lyrics